-I’ve never actually made gingerbread cookies before these.
-I was searching for the kind where I could make cute little gingerbread men to decorate, because I thought that would be a fun activity to do with Leah.
-But I stumbled across this recipe instead.
-Big Soft Gingerbread Cookies.
-These are the best gingerbread cookies!
-Below are the photos of the cookies I made.
+Shhhhh… don’t tell anyone, but I have a secret… These are the first gingerbread cookies I’ve ever made.
+I was searching for the kind where I could make cute little gingerbread men to decorate, because I thought that would be a fun activity to do with the kids.
+But I stumbled across this recipe instead: Big Soft Gingerbread Cookies from AllRecipes.com.
+I never thought I’d be a gingerbread cookie fan, but these are AMAZING.

 I love choosing recipes where at least a couple hundred people have reviewed it with 5 stars.
 This one had over 3600 five star reviews!
 You’ve gotta trust the masses!
 So I had to give it a try.